xdevplatform/twitter-api-java-sdk/docs/TweetsApi.md

     // Set the params values
-    String id = "id_example"; // String | The ID of the user that is requesting to unlike the tweet String tweetId = "tweetId_example"; // String | The ID of the tweet that the user is requesting to unlike try {
+    String id = "id_example"; // String | The ID of the authenticated source User that is requesting to unlike the Tweet.
+    String tweetId = "tweetId_example"; // String | The ID of the Tweet that the User is requesting to unlike. try {
            UsersLikesDeleteResponse result = apiInstance.tweets().usersIdUnlike(id, tweetId);
             System.out.println(result);